About the network

 Mission: We work to develop the Norwegian health industry by promoting sustainable solutions that provide a better life for users as well as cost-effective and quality-assured deliveries of health & care services.

-The purpose of The Life Science Cluster is to achieve sustainable business development in the life sciences field.
-The Life Science Cluster aims to create and develop workplaces by strengthening the interaction and knowledge sharing between and within research, educational, private and public sectors.
-The cluster comprises members from all the life science sectors – from agriculture through forestry, aquaculture, bioindustry and healthcare – to tap into cross-sector synergies.
+The purpose of The Life Science Cluster is to create more jobs, value creation and export industry within the life science industries, with focus on sustainability.
+The Life Science Cluster will do this by strengthening the interaction and knowledge sharing between and within industry, research, education, private and public sectors.
+The clusters’ members come from all the life science sectors – from healthcare, agriculture, aquaculture and general bioindustry – to tap into cross-sector synergies.
 Tomorrow’s solutions are created through extensive international collaboration.
 The Life Science Cluster will help establish an international position and visibility for the Norwegian life science-based industry.